ice-leng/sponge/assets/install-en.md

 - When using sponge development, please use git bash terminal, do not use the system default cmd, otherwise there will be an error that cannot find the command.
 - Do not open a terminal in the `GOBIN` directory (the directory where the sponge executable is located) to execute the command `sponge run`.
+- If you are using a version of Sponge earlier than `v1.11.1` and need to upgrade, execute the command to update to the latest version of Sponge: `go install github.com/go-dev-frame/sponge/cmd/sponge@latest && sponge init`.

 In addition to the above installation of sponge in windows, it also provides native installation, click to view **Installing Sponge** --> **Windows Environment** [installation documentation](https://go-sponge.com/quick-start?id=installing-sponge).